gabrielnobregal/gnlSniffer/README.md

 #gnlSniffer

-This project is an simple sniffer used to capture local network packets.
+This project is a simple sniffer used to capture local network packets.

 ## How to compile: